Lionsberg/lionsberg-wiki/Meaningful Initial Contribution.md

 # Meaningful Initial Contribution

 Meaningful Initial Contribution refers to the act of providing valuable input, ideas, or resources when joining a group, project, or organization.
-It is a way to establish oneself as a committed and engaged member, demonstrating a genuine interest in contributing to the collective effort and success.
+It is a way to establish oneself as a committed and engaged member, demonstrating a genuine interest in contributing to the collective effort and success, and establishing a basic reciprocity at the outset.

 A Meaningful Initial Contribution can take various forms, such as: